wp-plugins/basic-google-maps-placemarks/readme.txt

 * Fixed a warning on 404 pages.

 = 1.4 =
 * Added meta box for placemark stacking order.
-Thanks to Jesper Löfgren for contributing code for this.
+Thanks to Jesper Lofgren for contributing code for this.
 * Upgraded PHP requirement to version 5.2 in order to use filter_var().
 * Moved settings from the Writing page to their own page.
 * Fixed bug where [multiple shortcodes on a page would prevent detection of map shortcode when called from do_shortcode()](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-javascript-andor-css-files-arent-loaded#post-2280215).